 Tonquin Beach is a little protected from an outlying island.
 I think that's what makes the waves smaller in a region where they are large.
-Furthermore, this island prevents the nice panoramic view of the ocean.
+Furthermore, this island prevents a nice panoramic view of the ocean.

 Read More from WanderWisdom

 However, the beach has a long tidal area, there are bluffs and rocky shores that are fun to explore for starfish and other creatures, and it is still a pretty and scenic area that's not that difficult to get to.
 In the following video, I filmed Tonquin Beach and the area for a couple of minutes.

 Walk a Trail to Third Beach

 If you want to get out to a beach where there will typically be very few people, then I recommend a little bit of a walk to a beach called Third Beach.
 To access this beach, instead of taking the staircase down to Tonquin Beach, head south toward Middle Beach, and Third Beach will be en route.